Shopify vs Squarespace for Artists: Which Wins?

 Scalability Considerations for Artists as Their Business Grows

-A practical way to think about scale is this: Squarespace is a good starting point for an artist site that sells occasionally, while Shopify is better
+A practical way to think about scale is this: Squarespace is a good starting point for an artist site that sells occasionally, while Shopify is better if you are building a full commerce operation.

 Best for Portfolio-First Fine Artists and Illustrators